 A changing landscape

-Business culture in Saudi Arabia is adapting to the changes and new realities being brought about by Saudi Vision 2030; of which one aim is to establish a vibrant society.
+Business culture in Saudi Arabia is adapting to the changes and new realities relating to Saudi Vision 2030; of which one aim is to establish a vibrant society.
 This is noticeable in the expanded role of women in business and the workforce.
 There is already a thriving community of female entrepreneurs running start-ups in the country, for example.

-Vision 2030 is also helping improve the way businesses in the Kingdom are run.
+Vision 2030 is also helping improve business operations in the Kingdom.
 Accountability, transparency, ethics, and governance are all now under greater scrutiny.
-The government’s National Anti-Corruption Commission was set up in 2011 to tackle corruption in public organizations.
+The government’s National Anti-Corruption Commission started in 2011 to tackle corruption in public organizations.
 As a result, Saudi’s rank on the Corruption Perceptions Index by Transparency International, an international think-tank, continues to improve steadily.

 Working hours and conditions in Saudi Arabia